Skip to main content

 Creating Class Files

-Add the View class and ViewModel class required to add a custom UI to your Visual Studio project.
+Add the View class and ViewModel class required to add the custom UI to your Visual Studio project.

 View Class

-In the Visual Studio Solution Explorer, select User Control (WPF) as a new item in the project.
+In the Visual Studio Solution Explorer, select User Control (WPF) as a new item in your project.

 ViewModel Class

-In the Visual Studio Solution Explorer, add a class as a new item to the project.
+In the Visual Studio Solution Explorer, add a class as a new item in your project.

-The class name to be added this time is as follows:
+The class name to be added is as follows:

-• : CustomNavigatorItemViewModel is the class for the display elements displayed in the custom navigator.
+• : CustomNavigatorItemViewModel is the class for display elements shown within the custom navigator.

-The Visual Studio project structure after adding files is as follows.
+The Visual Studio project structure after adding files will be as follows:

 CustomUISample/